lizhieffe/mit_operation_system_engineering_6_828/docs/STUDY_NOTE_KERNEL.md

 The VMA and LMA addresses are defined in the linker script: kern/kernal.ld

+## Page Table

+- Each process has its own page table.

+- In a single process, the kernel and user memory share the same page table.
+  This makes it convinient when switching from user code to kernel code during system calls and interrupts: such switches do not require page table switches.

 ## Page Translation

 - 80386 transform a linear address into a physical address using page